Anyone who keeps the ability to see beauty never grows old. –Franz Kalfa

 Importance Of Vitamins for nails– Vitamins are organic compounds required for the healthy functioning of our body.
 There are 13 vitamins which play a vital role for humans.
 Out of which, Biotin or Vitamin B7 is extremely important for nails.
 The lack of inadequate amount of vitamins leads to weakening of nails over time.
 It is necessary to look after the texture of finger and toenails.
 Though vitamin deficiency is not very common, it is still one of the causes of nail breakage.

 To add Biotin in your everyday diet, you must have green peas, sweet potatoes, green vegetables, nuts, oats, almonds and other such food items on a regular basis.
 Eggs, Salmon, and avocados are also rich in Biotin.
 Alternatively, one can consume biotin supplements as per physician’s recommendation.
-So understanding the root cause can actually cure the major part of a problem.
+So, understanding the root cause of brittle nails can actually cure the major part of a problem.

 Also Read: Best foods for healthy hairs